TxtDot/dalet/README.md

 h1: TxtDot revolution
 p: TxtDot is a cool project

-# If no tag is specified, then the 'el' tag is placed
+# If no tag is specified, but "- text" present, then the 'el' tag is placed

-This is element
+- This is element
 br

 # if no tag is specified but a '{- text}' is present, then the 'p' tag is placed